sourcegraph/about/handbook/engineering/distribution/goals.md

 - **Owner**: Distribution Team
 - **Status**: In Progress
 - **Outcomes**:
-  - Releases can be triggered from a single manual step
+  - Releases can be triggered by a single manual step
   - All supported deployment types are released at the same time with the same command
   - Support documentation enables any engineer to perform a release with confidence

 ### Upgrades between releases are easy to perform

-Performing upgrades to deployments is currently a complicated process which requires keeping a fork of our configuration and resolving diff conflicts when performing upgrades which are often complicated as the configuration might contain environment specific customization.
+Performing upgrades to deployments is currently a complicated process that requires keeping a fork of our configuration and resolving diff conflicts when performing upgrades which are often complicated as the configuration might contain environment-specific customization.
 This process creates a bad experience for our customers because of the unknown amount of effort of the upgrade process.
 We will start by looking at our Kubernetes deployment and working on an easier update process.

 - **Owner**: Distribution Team